-By practicing the technique during pregnancy, the idea is that it’ll be second nature by the time your labour starts so you’ll go into a state of self-hypnosis.
-That in turn helps your body go through the natural process of giving birth without you tensing up and feeling scared.
+By practising the technique during pregnancy, the idea is that it’ll be second nature by the time your labour starts so you’ll go into a state of self-hypnosis.
+That, in turn, helps your body through the natural process of giving birth without you tensing up and feeling scared.

 Hypnobirthing teachers say that pain is a fear response, so if you reduce the likelihood of you feeling scared during birth through relaxation and breathing techniques, you’re also likely to find birth less painful.